kyverno/policy-reporter-docs/docs/policy-reporter-ui/customization.md

 ## Banner

 Adds custom suffix text to the UI.
-Can be helpful if you are running multiple UIs in diffent clusters.
+Can be helpful if you are running multiple UIs in different clusters.

 ::: code-group